madebybo/mr.bo-co/site/content/work/yieldmo-rebranding.md

 ## the story

-After all the diligent groundwork, at this point the story was already on the horizon.
+After all the diligent groundwork, at this point, the story was already on the horizon.
 It didn't take long to form a coherent and powerful narrative.

 The story is called "Truth."